johannww/CoAP-DTLSApp/README.md

 ## Our Server Initialization Updated

-As hardcoded certificate do not represent a good practice, we added the certificates filenames as parameters.
+As hardcoded certificates are not a good practice, we added the certificates filenames as parameters.

 ```Python
   # New parameters: